burair/burair.github.io/_vitae/credentials.md

 {:.mb-5}

 {:.vitae-defn} Rhode Island Teaching Certificate
+: Certified as classroom teacher in physics for grades 7 to 12.

+{:.vitae-defn} Rhode Island Teaching Certificate
 : Certified as classroom teacher in mathematics for grades 7 to 12.

 {:.vitae-defn}ITTF/PTT/USTATT Table Tennis Instructor Certificate